Skip to Content

 Check the latest rates and availability for the Hyatt Ziva Los Cabos.

-Are there any things we didn’t like?
+Are there any things we didn’t like?: Our Honest Hyatt Ziva Los Cabos Review

 The Food Was…Okay

-I ordered a poke bowl by the pool and the rice was undercooked and dry and there were chunks of tofu straight out of a package.
+I ordered a poke bowl by the pool, and the rice was undercooked and dry, and there were chunks of tofu straight out of a package.
 It needed more sauce or something.

-But, I’m used to poke in Hawaii and in the Seattle area and I know that Mexico isn’t known for its poke.
+But, I’m used to poke in Hawaii and in the Seattle area, and I know that Mexico isn’t known for its poke.
 EXCEPT that they claim it’s the “best poke bowl on the Baja Peninsula.”

 Overall, the food was fine.
 Nothing that we felt the need to order twice.
 But it was plentiful and easily accessible, which is always helpful when traveling with kids.